 For simpler parts with fewer production steps, a defect rate of about 20% (that is, throwing away 20 defective products for every 100 made) could be justified by a 30% to 50% discount in production cost—meaning that it would still be more economical to outsource the manufacturing of that particular part.

 This, however, could change with the latest steel tariff.
-These tariffs will result in higher steel prices across the board, including US steel, and will thus further widen the production cost gap between the United States and China.
+The tariff will result in higher steel prices across the board, including US steel, and will thus further widen the production cost gap between the United States and China.
 This means that some parts that were previously too complex to outsource may now prove more economical to outsource.

 Here’s how this would work for a product that is currently made entirely in the United States: lottery machines (the kind found in bars or grocery stores).
-A quick back-of-the-envelope calculation can illustrate a scenario under which the tariffs can potentially provide an incentive to outsource the manufacture of lottery machines.
+A quick back-of-the-envelope calculation can illustrate a scenario under which the tariff can potentially provide an incentive to outsource the manufacturing of lottery machines.

 After the tariff is imposed, however, the BVC factory will use steel that costs 25% less than that in the United States, and assuming the US defect rate and labor cost remain constant, the American factory’s tolerance for defective products goes up to 63%.
 That rate is higher than the 60% defect rate in the BVC factory, which means the decision becomes easier for the US manufacturer to outsource lottery machine parts to countries like China or Mexico.

-Figure 1: Tolerance for Defect Rates Before and After Tariffs
+Figure 1: Tolerance for Defect Rates Before and After Tariff

 Source: Author’s own calculations.